ucb-bar/chipyard/docs/Advanced-Usage/Heterogeneous-SoCs.rst

 The reason this is needed is because by default the ``WithN...Cores(X)`` mixin assumes that there are only BOOM or only Rocket cores in the system.
 Thus, without the ``WithRenumberHarts`` mixin, each set of cores is labeled starting from zero causing multiple cores to be assigned the same ``hartId``.

-Another option to create a multi heterogeneous core system is to override the parameters yourself so you can specify the core parameters per core.
+Another alternative option to create a multi heterogeneous core system is to override the parameters yourself so you can specify the core parameters per core.
 The mixin to add to your system would look something like the following.

 .. code-block:: scala